renovate-bot/NeXTLinux-_-ecs-inventory/README.md

 ## Configuration

-`nextlinux-ecs-inventory` needs to be configured with AWS credentials and Anchore ECS Inventory configuration.
+`nextlinux-ecs-inventory` needs to be configured with AWS credentials and Nextlinux ECS Inventory configuration.

 ### AWS Credentials

-Anchore ECS Inventory uses the AWS SDK for Go.
+Nextlinux ECS Inventory uses the AWS SDK for Go.
 The SDK will look for credentials in the following order:

 1. Environment variables